ja1den/halfmoon-highlight/README.md

 npm install halfmoon-highlight
 ```

-After installation, import it with the following:
+Then import it as a module.

 ```js
 import 'halfmoon-highlight';